Dnyaneshwar: Life

-The biographical details of Dnyaneshwar's short life of about 21 years are contested and its authenticity is in doubt.
-The available accounts are filled with hagiographic legends and miracles he performed, such as his ability to make a buffalo sing the Vedas and humble a yogi by riding a moving wall.
+The biographical details of Dnyaneshwar's short life of about 21 years are well established.
+The available accounts are filled with hagiographic legends and miracles he performed, such as his ability to make a buffalo sing the Vedas and humble a sadhak (Changdev) by riding a moving wall.

-According to the accounts that have survived, Dnyaneshwar's father Vitthalapant was the kulkarni (hereditary accountant, usually Brahmin, who maintained land and tax records in villages) of a village called Apegaon on the banks of the Godavari River in Maharashtra, a profession he had inherited from his ancestors.
-He married Rakhumabai, the daughter of the Kulkarni of Alandi.
-Even as a householder, Vitthalapant longed for spiritual learning.
+According to the accounts that have survived, Dnyaneshwar's father Vitthal pant was the kulkarni (accountant who maintained land and tax records in villages) of a village called Ape gaon on the banks of the Godavari River in Maharashtra, a profession he had inherited from his ancestors.
+He married Rakhna Bai, the daughter of the Kulkarni of Alandi.
+Even as a householder, Vitthal pant longed for spiritual learning.
 His disillusionment with life grew as a result of the death of his father and because he had no children from his marriage.
 Eventually, with his wife's consent, he renounced worldly life and left for Kashi to become a sannyasin (renunciate).
 According to another version of these events Dnyaneshwar's father Vitthalapant came from a long line of teachers of the Nath yogi sect and being deeply religious, he went on a pilgrimage to Varanasi.
 There he met a guru (spiritual teacher), decided to renounce without his wife's consent.

-Vitthalapant was initiated as a sannyasin by his spiritual teacher, Rama Sharma, who is also called Ramananda, Nrisimhashrama, Ramadvaya and Shripad in various sources.
-(He was not Ramananda, the founder of the Ramanandi Sampradaya.)
-When Ramashrama discovered that Vitthalapant had left his family behind to become a monk, he instructed Vitthalapant to go back to his wife and perform his duties as a householder.
+Vitthalapant was initiated by his spiritual teacher, Ramashrama (according to abhanga of Saint Namdeva), in Kashi.
+When Ramashrama Swami visited Alan-di and met Rukminibai by chance, he blessed her saying, “May you lead a happy married life.”
+With tears in her eyes, Rukmini said that it was not possible since her husband had gone away to Kashi and become a sanyasin.
+On finding out that her husband was none other than his disciple Vitthalapant, Swami, on returning to Kashi, reprimanded Vitthalapant and sent him back to Alandi.
+At Alandi, he rejoined his wife and again became a householder.
 After Vitthalapant returned to his wife and settled down in Alandi, Rakhumabai gave birth to four children—Nivruttinath (1273 CE), Dnyaneshwar (1275 CE), Sopan (1277 CE) and Muktabai (1279 CE).